Bozar/OneMoreLevel/user/doc/mirror.md

 When PC bumps a phantom in the real world, four things happen.
 Firstly, the countdown timer restores 5 turns.
 Secondly, the phantom disappers.
 Thirdly, the phantom's image appears in the mirror world.
 And lastly, one or more phantoms might appear in the real world as mirror reflections.

+There can be at most 5 phantom images in the mirror world.
+Random extra images are removed whenever a new image is created.

 When PC's image bumps a phantom's image in the mirror world, the phantom's image disappears.
 The current turn ends after this bumping and neither PC nor his image can move this turn.

 When both PC and his image bumps a phantom and another phantom's image, you can pretend that three things happen in turn, even though the game does not work like this behind the scene.
 Phantom A disappears.
 Phantom B's image disappears.
 Phantom A's image appears.